weter123/weter123/README.md

 ### Hi there 👋
-I graduated with a an Advanced diploma in Computer Programming and Analysis.
-I developed skills in fullstack web development, SQL Databases, and game development.
+I graduated with an Advanced Diploma in Computer Programming and Analysis.
+I developed skills in Software Development, Fullstack Web Development, SQL Databases, and Game Development.

 In the Summer of 2022, I learned how to utilize Typescript in the React Framework and how to use Redis, GraphQl, PostgreSQL's for backend web developement.
 My study of web development culminated in the development of a simple forum web application: https://github.com/weter123/Online-Forum